-Section 4: The Post-Trumpian Divide
+Section 5: The Post-Trumpian Divide

 Here we examine the four most decisive issues in social policy - race, immigration, the economy, and the polarization of morality - in which the sharp Blue/Red divide has played out.
-It is assumed that these issues would continue to be salient irrespective of whether Donald Trump serves either one or two terms of office as President.
+It is assumed that these issues would continue to be salient due to the continuing influence of Donald Trump on the Republican Party after 2020.